快猫短视频

 Unlike medicines (drugs), dietary supplements are not intended to treat, diagnose, prevent, or cure diseases.

-How are dietary substances supplements different from medicines?
+How are dietary supplements different from medicines?

 Dietary supplements don't have the same strict safety and effectiveness requirements that medicines do.
 In the United States, all the medicines you can buy, even without a prescription, must be proven safe and effective, but dietary supplements do not have to be.